Exhibit Rules & Regulation for the TEES Turbomachinery Laboratory at Texas A&M University

 Normal in-line booths, or Linear Booth, have a height restriction of 8 feet in the rear half of the booth, 4 feet in the front half.

-If the exhibit opens to a corner aisle, the exhibitor may choose to remove the sidewall facing the aisle allowing for two open sides to the booth.
-In this circumstance carpet must be securely taped down to avoid safety hazards.
+If your booth opens to a corner aisle, you may choose to remove the sidewall facing the aisle.
+In other words, you may choose to have 2 open sides to your booth.
+If you choose to open a corner booth to the aisle, carpet must be securely taped down to avoid safety hazards.

 Any portion of an exhibit bordering another exhibitor’s booth, or the end of a section of booths, must have the back side of that portion finished or draped (to compliment the exhibit or show colors) and must not carry identification signs or other copy that would detract from the adjoining exhibit – BACK MASKING.